GuiBo79/CarND-Advanced-Lane-Lines/writeup_template.md

 The function calibrate_camera() returns the 'mtx' and 'dist' coeficients who are used in a second function called undist() (also in the first cell of the jupyter notebook).

-I applied this distortion correction to the test image using the undist() , ho takes as arguments an image, mxt and dist coeficients.
+I applied this distortion correction to the test image using the undist() , who takes as arguments an image, mxt and dist coeficients, and will be used in the entire pipeline.

 Chessboard Original
 ![alt text][image1]